 Miss Mary Sue,

-It is my duty to inform you that some person or persons, with the aid of forged 'acceptance letters,' seem to delight in persuading gullible Americans to believe they have been invited to Hogwarts.
+It is my duty to inform you that some person or persons, with the aid of forged acceptance letters, seems to delight in persuading gullible Americans to believe they have been invited to Hogwarts.
 Every year the dupes come to Scotland, only to be turned away.

 There is no Sparklypoo House, and no foreign students allowed except during Triwizard Tournaments.
 You must return to your former school, where I am sure your fellow students will all become better people from exposure to your many talents and will mourn your loss when you leave.

-Severus was so relaxed by the firewhisky that he signed his pen name with bold strokes at the bottom of Mary Sue's response.
+Severus was so relaxed by the Firewhiskey that he signed his pen name with bold strokes at the bottom of Mary Sue's response.

 The Sagacious Sorcerer